 Did you know that 75% of people shop online at least once a month?
 This showcases the vast majority of people who have shifted to e Commerce, from brick and mortar businesses.
 The trend of e Commerce has increased especially with the rise of a pandemic.
-Technology has advanced with everything at our fingertips we have become too dependent on technology to make our life easy.
-Want to buy chicken?
+Technology has advanced making everything at our fingertips, we have become way too dependent on technology which makes our lifestyle very easy .
+Want to buy grocery?
 Install an app.
 Want to get a haircut?
 Call a barber at home.
-Life has become too easy, but are we forgetting someone?
+Life has become easy, but are we forgetting someone?
 Think about it, what about all the businesses who couldn’t go online.
-Are they doing good or are they just struggling to survive?
-We all know the answer.
-One cannot blame oneself if you can get a product on discount at your home, why would you choose otherwise.
+Are they earning their wage or are they just struggling to survive?that’s just a question to ask .
+But don’t blame yourself this amazing websites give to great deals which makes you think about our profit.

 IMPACT OF E-COMMERCE

-The impact of e Commerce growth might show economic growth but at the root level, it shows the damage which is caused to small businesses who in spite of trying couldn’t reach online.
+The impact of e Commerce growth might show economic growth but at the root level, it shows the damage which is caused to small businesses which in spite of trying couldn’t reach online.
 The world is running, if we don’t run fast enough we might be left behind.
 Asia- Pacific region alone in itself represents over 70% of global eCommerce.
 With all the statistics in the hand, we need to look out for the brick and mortar businesses.
-Not only will it help the small businesses but will enhance the consumer experience, and lower the cost used for infrastructure and maintenance.
-With the Internet algorithm one, we can reach more customers and create a marketing workforce to make people aware of domestic brands.
+Not only will it help the small businesses but will enhance the consumer experience, and lower the cost used for infrastructure and maintenance,more is the profit .
+With the Internet algorithm one can reach more customers and create a marketing workforce to make people aware of domestic brands.

 Our employment rate is already high, with the literacy rate saying otherwise.
 We need a workforce to take care of the delivery chain which will give employment to the uneducated sector.
 We need managers, professionals to look at the high-end work.
-With digital India, we can provide a livelihood to a lot of people.
+With digital India, we can provide a employment and a better lifestyle to majority of people.
 It’s high time, it’s the age where from a professional to a rickshaw puller everyone keeps a phone.
-We need to use this technological advancement to our advantage and use it in the right direction.
-The larger market is waiting for small businesses, we need to find the right solution.
+We need to use this technological advancement to our advantage and use it in proper manner with right guidance.
+The larger market is waiting for small businesses, we need to find the right outcomes.
 With e-commerce, we can provide global reach and effective costing.
 E-commerce platforms provide shopping comparisons which will give small businesses an edge.

 GEOGRAPHY NO MORE A BOUNDARY